Increase Productivity in the workplace –

 Use emailing hacks

 This one is easy to follow.
 Check your emails while on the way to work.
-For example, if it takes you half an hour of commute to reach work, utilise that time to check emails and maybe reply to a few.
+For example, if it takes you half an hour of commute to reach work, utilize that time to check emails and maybe reply to a few.
 Keep your emails short and to the point without worrying about coming across as impolite.
 Keep all your emails only five to seven sentences long.
 Have a pre-set signature at the end of all emails; this does save time.
 Also, replace long email threads with phone conversations or chats.
 This will help you clear up doubts quicker, instead of digging through old emails to find out who said what.

 Get rid of distractions